MitchellJThomas/keycloak-react-app/README.md

 changed either in the docker-compose.yaml file or on the docker-compose command line in the build.sh file.

+The default port for the React UI is 3000 and the Keycloak UI is 8080.
+Use the `docker ps` command can to determine the actual ports for your system.

 # Github Actions and Packages

 Commits to this repository automatically trigger the creation of [the